Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Introduction

-In our previous paper \cite{PhysRevD.102.122006}, henceforth referred to as paper-I, we showed that GWs can be better detected in storage rings by measuring the ion circulation time deviation, which, in general, is proportional to $h$, being caused by a GW-induced change in the velocities of the ions, and only for the specific configuration of the GWs propagating face-on to the storage ring does it become proportional to $h^2$ (and therefore, negligible compared to $h$), where the GWs can only cause a distortion of the beam orbit shape.
-Moreover, we showed that, although the circulation time deviation has a periodicity equal to that of the GWs, its peak value is proportional to the GW period, suggesting that it builds up over time during the first half of a GW period and then wanes during its second half.
-This is true in the regime where the observation time is much greater than the GW period.
-As a result, it makes such a detector more sensitive to lower frequency GWs.
-Importantly, we showed in paper-I that, due to an overlap of several conditions, a Storage Ring Gravitational-wave Observatory (SRGO) would be most sensitive to the yet undetected millihertz (mHz) GWs from astrophysical sources, that are also targeted by future space-based GW detectors such as Laser Interferometer Space Antenna (LISA) \cite{2017arXiv170200786A, 2019arXiv190706482B}.
+Moreover, in paper~I we also showed that the circulation time deviation induced by a GW has a periodicity equal to that of the GW, suggesting that it builds up over time during the first half of a GW period and then wanes during its second half.
+In addition, the peak value of the signal is proportional to the GW period, making a storage ring GW detector more sensitive to lower frequency GWs.
+Importantly, we showed in paper~I that, due to an overlap of several conditions, a Storage Ring Gravitational Wave Observatory (SRGO) would be most sensitive to the yet undetected millihertz (mHz) GWs from astrophysical sources that are also targeted by future space-based GW detectors such as the Laser Interferometer Space Antenna (LISA) \cite{2017arXiv170200786A, 2019arXiv190706482B}.

-The quantity measured by an SRGO would hence be analogous to the ``timing residuals" measured by pulsar timing arrays (PTAs), which are the GW-induced arrival-time deviations of radio pulses (produced by millisecond pulsars) from their expected, highly regular arrival times in the absence of GWs and noise sources \cite{Dahal2020}.
-Moreover, SRGO ions being the moving test masses influenced by GWs, is similar to the idea of GW detection by atom interferometry, where ballistic atoms are used as test masses \cite{Geiger2017, Badurina_2020, Canuel2018, Canuel_2020, Abe2021}.
+The quantity measured by an SRGO would be analogous to the ``timing residuals" measured by pulsar timing arrays (PTAs), which are the GW-induced arrival-time deviations of radio pulses produced by millisecond pulsars from their expected, highly regular arrival times in the absence of GWs and noise sources \cite{Dahal2020}.
+Moreover, using ions as moving test masses in an SRGO to detect GWs is similar to the idea of GW detection by atom interferometry, where ballistic atoms are used as test masses \cite{Geiger2017, Badurina_2020, Canuel2018, Canuel_2020, Abe2021}.

-Recently, D'Agnolo et al. independently found results that are parametrically in agreement with our main calculations from paper-I, under the condition that no RF (radio frequency) system is present in the storage ring \cite{2105.00992}.
-Therefore, the general relativistic calculations for an SRGO, done from two different reference frames (metric formalism in our paper-I, and Riemann tensor formalism by D'Agnolo et al.), give effectively, the same result.
+Recently, D'Agnolo et al.\ independently derived the expected GW-induced circulation time deviation of ions in an SRGO which is in agreement with our results from paper~I, under the condition that no radio frequency (RF) system is present in the storage ring \cite{2105.00992}.
+Therefore, the general relativistic calculations for an SRGO using two different approaches (metric formalism in our paper~I, and Riemann tensor formalism by D'Agnolo et al.), give, effectively, the same result.